courtois-neuromod/cneuromod-things/README.md

-In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retino`` (population receptive field), used to derive subject-specific ROIs. ``anatomical`` data that include flat maps to visualize voxelwise statistics on the cortex are also included.
+In addition, this repository includes data, scripts and derivatives from two complementary vision localizer tasks, ``fLoc`` and ``retino`` (population receptive field), used to derive subject-specific ROIs. ``anatomical`` data that include flat maps to visualize voxelwise statistics on a flattened cortical surface are also included.

-``datapaper`` includes jupyter notebooks with code to re-create figures from the data paper using data and results files saved in the current repository.
+``datapaper`` includes jupyter notebooks with code to re-create figures from the upcoming data paper using data and results files saved in the current repository.

 Project Organization
 ------------